mjwelchphd/GalaxyRevisited/README.md

 ## <a id="aeababf9-e04d-47e8-9716-0e62caf19260">Introduction</a>

 The purpose of _Galaxy Revisited_ is to introduce you to most of the basic concepts of Swift-Vapor-Fluent-SwiftHtml programming.
-It's basic purpose is to jump-start your learning experience with Server Side Swift.
+Its basic purpose is to jump-start your learning experience with Server Side Swift.
 Galaxy Revisited was built and tested using macOS Ventura 13.0 and Xcode Version 14.0.

 _Galaxy Revisited_ is very basic.
-It's intended to be used in conjunctio]n with Tibor Bödecs's book [_Practical Server Side Swift_](https://theswiftdev.com/practical-server-side-swift-using-vapor-4-book/) (hereafter PSSS), which goes into many more-advanced topics.
+It's intended to be used in conjunction with Tibor Bödecs's book [_Practical Server Side Swift_](https://theswiftdev.com/practical-server-side-swift-using-vapor-4-book/) (hereafter PSSS), which goes into many more-advanced topics.
 You should consider this more like a self-paced tutorial on the _basics_, not an exhaustive treatise on the subject.
 Once you understand this app, everything else should make more sense.

 Before going any further, it's important to say that this app (with its documentation) doesn't replace the official [Vapor-Fluent documentation](https://docs.vapor.codes); it clarifies and demonstrates it.
 My recommendation is to read through the official documentation quickly to get a feel for what's there, but don't dwell on it.
 Then come here and work with the _Galaxy Revisited_ app to get hands-on experience.
 After you get the gist of it all, you can use both as reference materials.

 Below you can see a diagram of the app's page flow.
 You can see how simple it is, yet it demonstrates the foundation of every server-side Swift app.
 It starts with a welcome page; that takes you to the galaxy page which in turn allows you to create, read, update, and delete galaxies...
 CRUD, as it's commonly referred to.
-There are two tables, galaxies and stars which are used to demonstrate links using UUIDs in a one-to-many relationship.
+There are two database tables, galaxies, and stars which are used to demonstrate links using UUIDs in a one-to-many relationship.

 ![_Galaxy Map_](Resources/Images/galaxy-map.png)